ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #how-to-install}
 {: faq}

-This software is available in the {{site.data.keyword.cloud_notm}} catalog in the **Migration Tools** category.
+This software is available in the {{site.data.keyword.cloud}} catalog in the **Migration Tools** category.
 After you complete the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.

 ## Is this service free?
 {: #how-much-is-service}